 Plan the best you can

 The “perfect” preschool daily schedule doesn't exist.
-It is contingent on what works for you, your preschool set-up, and the classes you are working with.
+It depends on what works for you, your preschool set-up, and your classes.
 However, the framework of a good preschool schedule is made with building blocks that are tried and true, and classroom management can be all the difference in making a schedule work.